Start your college adventure with a compass

-An Academic Success Coach helps you take advantage of first-year opportunities, including a one-credit student success course.
+Meet with an Academic Success Coach and take a student success course.

 By replying to your offer of admission and confirming your enrollment in your admission portal you are automatically registered for our Compass Program.
 Starting in March, students in our Compass Program will receive details about the program.

-Contact Compass Program Coordinator Elanor Meeker at emeeker@fortlewis.edu for more information.
+Contact Compass Program Coordinator Michelle Bonanno at bonanno_m@fortlewis.edu for more information.

-You will either take a math or English course that will contribute to your Liberal Arts Core.
+During the 4-week Summer Bridge, you will take a course that contributes to your Liberal Arts Core.
 Advisors in Skyhawk Station will use information in your FLC application and your Advising Questionnaire to enroll you in the Summer Bridge course that best fits your FLC academic plan.

-Check-in is at 10 a.m. on July 29 at the Skyhawk Station.
+Check-in is at 10 a.m. on July 26 at the Skyhawk Station.
 During Check-in you will be welcomed by FLC staff and students into the Skyhawk Summer Bridge Program.
 You will get your keys to move in to your residence hall, your Skycard (campus ID), and complete any outstanding requirements.
 Once you are checked in, you will move into your residence hall.
-We will have an opening dinner, teambuilding activities, and family orientation that weekend.
+We will have an opening dinner, teambuilding activities, and Family Orientation that weekend.

 You will be moving into your fall housing assignment when you move in for Summer Bridge.
 Bring all of the belongings you will need for the academic year.